olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_20.md

 where `~` is the module type, `name` is the modules name (used for linking between modules), and `list[name]` are the names of the destination modules.

-For part 1, we must build the graph as given and push the button module 1000 times.
+Once the graph is built, we push the button module 1000 times.
 Throughout these button presses, a number of low and high pulses are sent.
 We must count these pulse types individually and return their product.

 To model this I created a 'Motherboard' class that contained all modules within.
 The modules could then communicate through this Motherboard class.
 To send messages to each other, a 'Message' class was created that held state of: